towolf/towolf.github.com/docs/PsychOneliners/MakeCosImage.markdown

 title: MakeCosImage
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

 \[image\] = MakeCosImage\(freqi,freqj,nRowPixels,\[nColPixels\]\)

-Computes a two\-dimensional cosine function image.
+Computes a two-dimensional cosine function image.

 The image has dimensions nRowPixels by nColPixels.
 If nColPixels is omitted, a square image is returned.